Featured Building Operations & Maintenance

 What are the goals for total productive maintenance?

-Total productive maintenance has two primary goals: zero breakdowns and zero defects — both key to improving plant efficiency and minimizing inventory costs.
+Total productive maintenance has two primary goals: zero breakdowns and zero defects—both key to improving plant efficiency and minimizing inventory costs.

-Numbers say so too!
-Total productive maintenance has historically improved plant capacity by more than 10% and productivity by 50%.
 It's also worth noting that more than half of all TPM implementations fail.
 Before planning small group activities for maintenance, you must understand the goals you're chasing.

 1. Enhance facility and equipment effectiveness by spotting downtime, defect, and speed losses on time.

-2. Accomplish autonomous maintenance by empowering equipment operators to own maintenance tasks.
 Repair-level staff, for example, can follow O&M manuals to perform maintenance, whereas prevention-level staff can spot potential issues ahead of time.
-The improvement level staff can implement corrective maintenance measures for resolving recurring issues.
+Improvement-level staff can implement corrective maintenance measures to resolve recurring issues.

 3. Develop a systematic maintenance approach to create condition-based maintenance standards and determine preventive maintenance requirements for each piece of equipment.